dsdanielpark/ExceptNotifier/README.md

 # Contributing Guide
 I will announce contributing rules when the code development status changes to beta soon.
 Until then, please create an issue for feature requests and bug reports.
+I would greatly appreciate it if you use it a lot and give your opinions generously.
+Thank you sincerely.

 # License
 MIT